nosas/blog/toonvision/multiclassification/article.md

 # ToonVision - Multiclass Classification

 This article is the second in a series on **ToonVision**.
-The [first article](https://fars.io/toonvision/classification/) covers the basics of classification - specifically binary classification of Toons and Cogs.
+The [first article](https://fars.io/toonvision/classification/) covered the basics of classification and binary classification of Toons and Cogs.

-ToonVision is my computer vision project for teaching a machine how to see in [ToonTown Online](https://en.wikipedia.org/wiki/Toontown_Online) - an MMORPG created by Disney in 2003.
-The ultimate goal is to teach a machine (nicknamed **OmniToon**) how to play ToonTown and create a self-sustaining ecosystem where the bots progress through the game together.

 This article covers multiclass classification of Cogs: Cog suits (4 unique suits) and Cog entities (32 unique Cogs).

 After reading this article, we'll have a better understanding of how to